sevmorris/prep-zoom-files-for-edit/README.md

 - Drag the files from "exports" into the Descript "Project Files" folder
 - Apply Studio Sound to each file
 - Create a composition from each file _after Studio Sound process completes_
+- Append _ss to the end of the composition titles
-- Select the composition, then select Share and export as a wav file
+- Select each composition, then select Share and export as a wav file

-***Replace Logic files with new versions***
+***Process final files in Logic***

-- Open the Logic project and delete the existing files
+- Open the Logic project and delete existing audio
-- Drag the new processed files exported from Descript into the Logic project
+- Drag the new files exported from Descript into the Logic project
 - Make any prep edits if needed
-- Create a subdir in working dir named "prepped"
+- Create a working dir subdir named "prepped"
 - Export all files to "prepped" dir